 It is helpful if you keep the Discipline Bears (Good Behavior Bears) at home, or at least put them in a baggy or envelope.
 It’s difficult to see if TODAY was a green bear day.
 THANKS!

 Prayers used in the classroom—so far.
 A good meal time prayer to use—God is great, God is good, let us thank Him for our food.
 Amen.
 We use this prayer at the end of the day, but it would also be a good bedtime prayer—Jesus Savior wash away, all that has been wrong today.
-Help me every day to be, good and gentle more like Thee. --
+Help me every day to be, good and gentle more like Thee.
+Amen -- We continue to use that Pocket Prayer, and also do Copy Cat Prayers—where I say a line, and they then repeat the same thing.

 Have a nice weekend—No school tomorrow or Monday.
 PLEASE REMEMBER YOUR CHAPEL OFFERING EACH WEDNESDAY.
 We have collected $137.43 so far.
 Let your light shine!
 We love to add to our amount, but most important is for everyone to participate, so that they feel a part of things.
 Our chart now has 13 flags—one for every $10 collected.
 THANKS!